 Markers are typically applied to roadway surfaces to enhance reflectivity in wet road conditions and at night.
 This option is applied to the surface of the road using a bituminous adhesive, and may either be recessed in areas snowplows are used or surface mounted.
 For the recessed option, slots will have to be cut into the road using state-of-the-art truck-mounted grinding/vacuum system.

 Marker and Stripe Removal

-ADA-Striping contractors are expected to install pavement marking materials below the surface of the road.
-This is made possible by grinding the roadway's surface to specified depths before the markings are installed in the recessed grooves.
+ADA-Striping contractors are expected to install pavement marking materials & asphalt products below the surface of the road.
+This is made possible by grinding the roadway’s surface to specified depths before the markings are installed in the recessed grooves.
 We can inlay any pavement markings.
 Also, see how to remove oil stains from concrete driveway.